5 Costly ISO 9001 Mistakes – and How to Avoid Them

 Read on to learn more about the costly mistakes that organizations make when implementing ISO 9001.

-The second costly mistake is not having support from top managers for the ISO 9001 implementation process.
+The second ISO 9001 pitfall is not having support from top managers for the implementation process.
 In small businesses, top management might refer to the company owner; in larger organizations the term refers to the executive and board of directors.
 If top management doesn't provide the leadership, resources and direction required, the likelihood of gaining certification and reaping the potential benefits is diminished.

 Employees need authorization and empowerment from leaders to engage in improvement and change operational processes.
 If leaders don't buy into the system, they become the bottleneck rather than the enablers.